 You May Also Like: 5 Best Electric Dog Fences In 2017

 A puppy’s attention span is short.
 Your puppy also has a limited amount of energy, so your sessions should be short and positive.
 If you try to cram too much information into a session, your dog will probably just forget everything.
 Even worse, your dog will think of the training session as a bad experience and might be less cooperative next time.
 So keep it short and to the point.
+A great way to keep your pups attention is by using puppy chew toys as these can help with obedience.

 One tip to keep in mind when training your pet is to introduce it to social environments frequently.
 Your pet must learn how to behave around children, adults, other dogs, and other animals (like cats).
 Your dog will be less hyper when they have been trained to handle the environment.